Jeffrey Epstein’s Former Employee Steve Scully Reportedly Found Troves Of Topless Photos On Epstein’s Island

-Financier and accused sex trafficker Jeffrey Epstein’s private island on the U.S. Virgin Islands, called “Pedophile Island” by locals of St. Thomas, remains the source of mystery.
+Financier and accused sex trafficker Jeffrey Epstein’s private island in the U.S. Virgin Islands, called “Pedophile Island” by locals of St. Thomas, remains a source of mystery.
 But as The Inquisitr previously reported, former employees have begun revealing details about the compound, which is formally known as Little St. James Island.

-Epstein’s former IT contractor Steve Scully, who began working for Epstein in 1999 and did so for six years, said he ended his business relationship with the disgraced billionaire after spotting groups of unsupervised young women on the private island.
+Epstein’s former IT contractor, Steve Scully, who began working for Epstein in 1999 and did so for six years, said he ended his business relationship with the disgraced billionaire after spotting groups of unsupervised young women on the private island.
 ABC News reports that Scully also discovered that Epstein had a massive collection of photos of topless women scattered throughout the island.

 “There were photos of topless women everywhere.
 On his desk, in his office, in his bedroom,” he said.

 Scully, a 69-year-old father of three girls, was reportedly disturbed by the photos.

 Scully claims that he installed a communications network on Epstein’s island that enabled internet or phone access almost everywhere across the property.
 He claims to have visited the 72-acre property more than 100 times and called Epstein “the most intense person” he ever met.